robsmith100/sav/README.md

     // this opens the file and loads all metadata (but not the data records) await sav.open()

+    const meta = sav.meta;

-    // print the header, which contains number of cases, encoding, etc. console.log(sav.meta.header)
+    // print the header, which contains number of cases, encoding, etc. console.log(meta.header)

+    // print the number of data rows (n_cases)
+    // note: sometimes n_cases is not available, depending on what product created the sav file. console.log(meta.header.n_cases);

+    // print the number of variables
+    console.log(meta.header.n_vars)

-    // print the vars
+    // print the vars individually
     sav.meta.sysvars.forEach(v => {

         // print the var, type, label and missing values specifications console.log(v)

-        // find and print value labels for this var if any const valueLabels = sav.meta.getValueLabels(v.name)
+        // find and print value labels for this var if any
+        // note: a value label set may apply to multiple variables (!todo: but i should attach them anyway) const valueLabels = sav.meta.getValueLabels(v.name)
         if (valueLabels){
             console.log(valueLabels)